 - juice of ½ lemon

-- 50 g almonds, roasted until pale golden brown (pine nuts would also work here)
+- 50 g / ¼ cup almond slivers roasted until pale golden brown

 - salt and pepper to taste

-- Preheat a griddle pan and heat your oven to 200 Celsius.
+- Preheat a griddle pan and heat your oven to 200 Celsius / 400F.

 - Mix the pears in a bowl with a splash of olive oil, salt pepper and dried spices.

-- When the griddle is hot, grill the pears for 2 minutes on each side until they are beginning to caramelise.
+- When the griddle is hot, grill the pears for 2 minutes on each side until they caramelise.

-- Transfer them to a small roasting tray and pour over the orange juice and red wine vinegar.
+- Transfer them to a small roasting tray and pour over the red wine vinegar and orange juice.
 Roast in the oven for 8 minutes, then transfer into a large bowl and allow to cool.

-- Mix the extra virgin olive oil and lemon juice into the pear juices to make a dressing.
-Season, but remember that the cheese is salty!
+- Mix the olive oil and lemon juice into the pear juices to make a dressing.
+Season.

 - Mix the leaves with the pear quarters, Parmesan and parsley and pour over the dressing.